cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/access-control/rights-reference.rst

     ``\Deleted``.

-    In IMAP, messages are only actually deleted (i.e. in a way that makes them invisble to users of the folder) after the folder's contents have been expunged.
+    In IMAP, messages are only actually deleted (i.e. in a way that makes them invisible to users of the folder) after the folder's contents have been expunged.

     For the corresponding ``EXPUNGE`` command however, the